-The most famous Belgian cities are Antwerp, Brussels and Bruges, yet people often forget Ghent.
-We’re not sure why, as Ghent has the same old architecture as Bruges does, was also mostly left untouched by the World Wars, and thanks to its big University (students make up 25% of the population!) it has a great nightlife!
-We could stop right there and leave you to book the next flight or train, but we’ll give you some more reasons as to why you should visit Ghent.
+The most famous Belgian cities are Antwerp, Brussels, and Bruges, yet people often forget Ghent.
+We’re not sure why, as Ghent has the same splendid architecture as Bruges, it was mostly left untouched by both World Wars, and thanks to its big university it offers great nightlife!
+We could stop right there and leave it up to you to book the next flight or train, but we’ll give you some more reasons as to why you should visit Ghent.

 1. The Astounding Medieval Architecture

 The city of Ghent is an architectural feast for the eyes in general.
-A lot of the buildings date back to the 12th century, or earlier, and have been preserved amazingly well.
-For instance, the Patershol neighborhood, it is located in the shadows of the Gravensteen castle (Castle of the Counts), and the streets still mostly look like they did ages ago.
-And it’s not often that you can encounter such a well-restored 10th century castle in the middle of a modernized city.
+A lot of the buildings date back to the 12th century or earlier and have been preserved amazingly well.
+For instance, the Patershol neighborhood is located in the shadows of the Gravensteen castle (Castle of the Counts) and the streets mostly look like they did ages ago.
+Not often you have the chance to encounter such a well-restored 10th-century castle in the middle of a modernized city.

-If you’re looking for more information, visit the HQ of the Ghent Tourist board, which coincidentally is also located in a nice building.
+If you’re looking for more information, visit the HQ of the Ghent Tourist board, which is coincidentally located in another nice building.
 The Old Fish Market‘s gateway dates back to the 17th century.

-The Belfry tower is another highlight portraying the rich history of this city, referencing back to a time when Ghent was the second largest city in Europe and one of the richest and most powerful cities.
+The Belfry tower is another highlight portraying the rich history of this city, as a reminder of a time when Ghent was the second largest city in Europe as well as one of the richest and most powerful.
 This tower is part of the “Three towers of Ghent,” teaming up with St. Bavo’s Cathedral and St. Nicholas’ Church.
 If you want an iconic snapshot of these three giants, the St. Michael’s bridge is your best vantage point.
 St. Bavo’s Cathedral is also home to the famous Ghent Altarpiece “The Adoration of the Mystic Lamb”.
-This renowned piece of history is currently being restored at the MSK museum, but two thirds or the original are back in their rightful place at St. Bavo’s Cathedral.
+This renowned piece of history is currently being restored at the MSK museum, but two thirds of the original are back in their rightful place at St. Bavo’s Cathedral.

 Luckily the city center isn’t very big so you can easily see all of Ghent’s beautiful churches in a single day.
-For example, Saint Michael’s Church, completed in the 17th century, is particularly well known for its rich neo-Gothic interior, including an altar and pulpit, Rococo and neoclassic statues and Baroque paintings, including “Christ Dying on the Cross” by Anthony Van Dyck.
-As a side note: Van Dyck was not just a very famous Baroque artist in the 17th century, he also has a style of beards named after him…
+For example, Saint Michael’s Church, completed in the 17th century, is particularly well known for its rich neo-Gothic interior.
+It includes an altar and pulpit, Rococo and neoclassic statues and Baroque paintings – amongst others “Christ Dying on the Cross” by Anthony Van Dyck.
+As a side note: Van Dyck was not just a very famous Baroque artist in the 17th century, he also has a style of beard named after him…

 4. Belgian Food

-No post about a city in Belgium can leave out the Belgian kitchen.
-Some Belgian dishes are famous the world over and should definitely be tried in its home country.
-There’s still an on-going dispute about the origins of fries, but that discussion is really kind of irrelevant here.
-Suffice it to say, whether they’re called French fries or Belgian fries, they’re damn tasty.
+No article about a Belgian city can forget about the Belgian cuisine.
+Some of them are world famous and should definitely be tried in their country of origin.
+There’s still an ongoing dispute about the origins of fries but that discussion is really kind of irrelevant here.
+Whether they’re called French fries or Belgian fries, they’re damn tasty.

-Order the local stoverij, a stew of beef and beer, served with Belgian fries at Eetkaffee Multatuli.
-Try the traditional meatballs at Balls & Glory and the famous moules et frites at the Pakhuis or Belga Queen.
-Visit Gent, the city’s tourist board has quite a list for you to try when it comes to Belgian fries.
-De Frietketel at Papegaaistraat, Frituur Danny at Brugsesteenweg, De Dulle Friet at the Vlasmarkt and more!
+Order the local stoverij, a stew of beef and beer served with Belgian fries at Eetkaffee Multatuli.
+Try the traditional meatballs at Balls & Glory and the famous moules et frites at Pakhuis or Belga Queen.
+Visit Gent, the city’s tourist board, has quite a list for you to try when it comes to Belgian fries.
+De Frietketel at Papegaaistraat, Frituur Danny at Brugsesteenweg, De Dulle Friet at the Vlasmarkt, Frituur Tartaar… and much more!

 Stop by Confiserie Temmerman to try the local sweet ‘Cuberdon‘.
-You won’t often find these sweets outside of Belgium, as their shelf life is only 3 weeks, after which they begin to crystallise.
-Oh, and the facade of this confectionery is very much worth a look on its own.
+You won’t find these sweets outside of Belgium, as they only last for about 3 weeks, after which they start crystallizing.
+Oh, and the facade of this confectionery is worth a look on its own.

 5. Belgian Beers

-Visit the Damberd for a typical Belgian ‘brown’ bar experience, visit Damberd where you can try all the matching Belgian beers.
+If you want a typical Belgian ‘brown’ bar experience, visit Damberd where you can try all the matching Belgian beers.
 Vooruit is a more artsy option and Rock Circus is located in the popular Overpoort, well-known amongst students.
-Another popular place is Het Gouden Hoofd, which has this amazing atmosphere.
-The entire set-up makes you feel like you’re being served in the house of a true Belgian grandma, from the traditional food and beer to the decoration!
+Another popular place is De Roos, which has an amazing atmosphere.
+The set-up makes you feel a bit like you’re being served at the house of a true Belgian grandma, from the traditional food and beer to the decoration!

 6. Street Art

 Ghent offers quite a lot of museums, but the following four are definitely the most important ones.
-First of all, STAM is a former city hospital, still a relatively new museum.
-It takes you on a discovery tour of the many layers of Ghent, a contemporary city with a vast and rich history.
-The exhibitions show what makes a city a city, and portrays everything that makes Ghent the city it is today.
+First of all, STAM is a former city hospital and still a relatively new museum.
+It takes you on a discovery tour through the many layers of Ghent, a contemporary city with a vast and rich history.
+The exhibitions show what makes a city a city, and portray Ghent as the city it is today.

-Finally, S.M.A.K, this is contemporary art at its finest in Ghent.
-This museum has the exceptional ability to combine some of the most top national and international works, presented in continuous interaction with original, and often daring exhibitions.
+Finally, S.M.A.K.
+This is contemporary art at its finest.
+The museum has the exceptional ability to combine some of the most important national and international works.
+Which are then represented in combination with original and often daring exhibitions.
 Well worth your time!

-Local Julie is an exceptional yogi, she even got 105 people to practice some yoga moves to relax and stretch the muscles after a hard day’s walking at our Spotters Weekend in Athens.
-For some yoga in Ghent, both Nick and Julie recommends taking a class at Yoga-on-Call.
+Former local Julie is an exceptional yogi.
+She even got 105 people to practice some yoga to relax and stretch their muscles after a hard day of walking at our Spotters Weekend in Athens.
+For some yoga in Ghent, both current Spotter Nick as former one Julie recommend taking a class at Yoga-on-Call.
 The perfect break in between all the walking, eating, and sightseeing you’ll be doing.

 9. (Vintage) Shopping in Ghent

-Even if you only have a few hours in the city, many of you will probably want to do a bit of shopping.
-Of the many art house cinemas and small theaters that have had to close their doors over the last few years, a lot of their furniture has ended up at Antiek Depot.
-Okay, you might not have room in your carry-on for a director’s chair, but this garage full of antique and vintage furniture is worth a visit nonetheless.
+Even if you only have a few hours in the city, it’s always nice to do a bit of shopping.
+Over the last few years, many art house cinemas and small theaters have had to close their doors.
+The good news is that a lot of their furniture has ended up at Antiek Depot.
+Okay, you might not have room in your carry-on for a director’s chair, true.
+But this garage full of antique and vintage furniture is worth a visit nonetheless.